devjgm/papers/cpp_time_zone.md

 ### Creating a `civil_second` from a `time_point`

-Converting from the absolute time domain to the civil time domain is one of the two fundamental operations of a time zone.
+Converting from the absolute-time domain to the civil-time domain is one of the two fundamental operations of a time zone.

 ```cpp